agorapulse/grails-aws-sdk-ses/README.md

                 region: eu-west-1       # Service setting (optional)
                 sourceEmail: notification@foo.com # Service setting (optional)
                 subjectPrefix: [BETA]   # Service setting (optional)
+                templatePath: /templates/email # Service setting (optional), default to /templates/email)

 ```

 **sourceEmail** allows you define global from/source email.

 **subjectPrefix** allows you to automatically prefix all your email subjects (for example, to get a specific env).
 By default, in environments other than PROD, subject are prefixed by "[ENV_NAME] ..." (ex: "[DEVELOPMENT] Some test subject")

+**templatePath** allows to specify the location of your email templates, relative to the `/views` folder.

 # Usage